opencog/atomese-simd/Design-G.md

   multiple parties can engage in coopertive actions by authenticating with crypto keys.

 How can we leverage the above for the next-gen design?
-The implementation of AtomSpace layers
+* The implementation of AtomSpace layers was challenging.
+* The current implementation has an underwhelming performance profile.
+* The current ProxyNode implementation is already version 2;
+  the version 1 variant had proxies, but not ProxyNodes.

+So we're effectively going for version 3, here; lets get it right, instead of being half-assed about it.

 ### Are SensoryNode's AtomSpaces?